ledenis/bullet-soft-doc/041_soft_more.md

 More on Soft Bodies
 ===================

+In Bullet, Soft bodies offer many features and possible configurations.
+Unfortunately, they are poorly documented, but this chapter constitutes a good starting point to learn about them.

 Config
 ------

 ### Gravity

 Soft bodies gravity is set separately from the rigid bodies one.
+It is apparently a design problem and [may be fixed][separate-gravity-issue] in a future rewrite of Bullet's soft bodies.

 	btVector3 gravity(0, -10, 0);